LordDeatHunter/dhhome/static/data/projects/gamedev/spread.md

 ---

-A local competitive 2 player game made for Global Game Jam 2023, with the theme "Roots", where players compete in spreading their roots and taking over the other player\'s roots and resource nodes.\
+A local competitive 2 player game made for Global Game Jam 2023, with the theme "Roots", where players compete in spreading their roots and taking over the other player\'s roots and resource nodes.

-The game was made in 48 hours using Godot and won the "Best Programmer" award.
+The game was made in 48 hours using Godot and won the "Best Programmer" award.\
+In fact, this was actually the first project where me and my team used Godot.